jithujohnsonmathew7/ejs-express-nodej-ts/README.md

 - npm i teen-framework

 use the following commands to run the application:

-- npm i to        //install all modules.
+- npm i       //to install all modules.

 after making changes take build
 - npm run build